Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 #### If you use Windows:

+1. If you haven't already, make sure you have Python 3.10.5 and R both installed on your computer.
+[Here](https://www.python.org/ftp/python/3.10.5/python-3.10.5-amd64.exe) is a direct link to the Python 3.10.5 package for Windows, and [here](https://cran.r-project.org/bin/windows/) is a direct link to the R package for Windows. **Don't forget to check the box that adds each package to your PATH during installation!**

+   If you need further documentation, you can visit the main [Python](https://www.python.org/downloads/release/python-3105/) and [R](https://cran.r-project.org) sites.

-1. Execute the following two commands in order to set up and run `facebook/knowledge_base/01_construct_kb.R`:
+2. Execute the following two commands in order to set up and run `facebook/knowledge_base/01_construct_kb.R`:

    ```powershell
    Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
    .\entity_linking_2022_usabilitystudy\setup_kb.ps1
    ```

-**TODO**: Add note with link to detailed instructions here
+**Note**: For more detailed documentation on how to manually complete this step, you can follow [this link](https://docs.google.com/document/d/1iwiGdOZ8xkXLDT-y9d0xdkRdcujgfJxyHg3CBUDNOEg/edit?usp=sharing).

 ### 2. Training the Entity Linking Model

-To completely set your computer up for, as well as run, the `facebook/train` scripts, you can use the `setup_train` scripts we prvoide!
+To completely set your computer up for as well as run the `facebook/train` scripts, you can use the `setup_train` scripts we prvoide!

-**TODO** Note about how long this step can take
+**Note**: Running the [`02_train_entity_linking.py`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/train/02_train_entity_linking.py) script in this step takes multiple hours to complete!

 1. Running these scripts requires `fb_2022_adid_text.csv.gz` and `fb_2022_adid_text.csv.gz`, which are hosted on our Figshare.
 If you have not downloaded these datasets yet, you can do so by following [this link](https://www.creativewmp.com/data-access/) and completing the Data Access Form, which will redirect you to a page from which you can download both datasets.
+Please do not move the files from your **Downloads** folder!

 #### If you use macOS/Linux: